Dwight-Modiwirijo/Ascendant/Zer0proof/Paper.md

 The core of the HyperModal system consists of the following axioms, each fully represented in Lean:

 1. **Perfect Positivity:**
-   No predicate is necessarily incompatible with $\Omega$.
+   No predicate is necessarily incompatible with Ω.

 2. **Hyper-Minimal PSR:**
-   Every contingent truth has a ground, which is either necessary or eventually grounded in $\Omega$.
+   Every contingent truth has a ground, which is either necessary or eventually grounded in Ω.

 3. **Perfect Being Exists:**
-   A Perfect Being $\Omega$ exists.
+   A Perfect Being Ω exists.

 4. **Logic Necessity:**
    Logical contradictions are necessarily false in all worlds.